- Current graduate course offerings

 - Special topics courses (section 01)

 - Special Topics Courses are often designed to be directed studies with a particular faculty and within the research strengths of the school, namely soil science, environmental earth science, atmospheric science, ecosystem science and biodiversity, and plant and environmental health.
 To do a directed studies, you will contact a faculty member in advance to create an individual project of interest as these will require instructor approval (i.e. the faculty advisor you wish to work with).
 These directed study courses are listed as section 01 when you go to register for the course.
-If you decide to do a directed studies, you will also need to fill out a learning contract that sets out the learning objectives, method of evaluation and presentation.
-Please see below for the learning contracts of each course.
+If you decide to do a directed studies, you will also need to fill out a Learning Contract that sets out the learning objectives, method of evaluation and presentation.
+This Learning Contract should be submitted to firstname.lastname@example.org and grdchair@uoguelph by the third week of class.
+If you are an MES student, please also forward to the MES Program Advisor, email@example.com

 - Special topics courses (section 02, 03..)